WillsterJohnson/mo2-skse-skyrim-se/guide.md

 applications menu, and you can now automatically download mods from Nexus using the `nxmhandler` script we created.

+You should check out the [extra info page](./extra_info.md) for some additional information on what can and can't be done with this setup.

 ## Next Steps

 Head over to [the Skyrim Special Edition Nexus mods page](https://www.nexusmods.com/skyrimspecialedition/)